Day 4 | 5th October

 Nicotine Swing

 When Django Reinhardt and Stephane Grapelli combined swing jazz with Gypsy virtuosity in the 1930’s, a new style emerged and Gypsy jazz was born.
-Returning crowd favorite from Jodhpur RIFF 2017, Nicotine Swing started out as a Gypsy Jazz band from Tenerife, Spain.
-For almost 2 decades, they have been perfecting their personal style, a heady mix of gypsy jazz and swing music with original songs in both Spanish and English.
+Returning crowd favorite from Jodhpur RIFF 2017, Nicotine Swing is – Giuseppina Moltino, Ignacio Hernandez, Cameron Dempsey and Juan Cardarello.
+Having started out as a Gypsy Jazz band from Tenerife, Spain, for almost 2 decades now, they have been perfecting their personal style, a heady mix of gypsy jazz and swing music with original songs in both Spanish and English.
 Their music has been experimenting across genres, forging a style highly nostalgic of the base genres, now and then with a dash of tango and funk.
 Listening to Nicotine Swing is like taking a journey to experience the charmed old music, performed in the warmth and intimacy of speakeasies and night-clubs in the past.
+Infectious, foot tapping music at its best!

 RIFF RUSTLE